Microbiota plays a central role for the development and health of the future adult, intervening in key host metabolic and immunological functions.

 It has been suggested that the establishment of microbiota may start before birth, although this hypothesis is still controversial.
 Studies have shown a strong correlation between intra-uterine infections and preterm deliveries.
 Interestingly it has been reported that, most of the bacteria detected in these infections are common habitants of the vaginal tract of the mother.

-The microbiota of vaginally delivered newborns resemble the maternal vaginal microbiota, with Lactobacillus and Prevotella dominant species.
+The microbiota of vaginally delivered newborns resembles the maternal vaginal microbiota, with Lactobacillus and Prevotella dominant species.
 Whereas, neonates delivered by C-section appear to contain microbiota similar to the maternal skin, including Staphylococcus, Corynebacterium, and Propionibacterium, as well as environmental microbes.

 Interestingly, detection of viable bacteria in the meconium such as Enterococcus and Escherichia, as well as the presence of bacteria and bacterial DNA in the maternal-fetal interphase indicate the existence of a potential utero microbial environment.